cao-awa/Sepals/README.md

 ## Performance

-A test was done in cao-awa personal computer, CPU: 5950x; Memory: 128G DDR4-3200MHz; OS: Windows 11; Minecraft: 1.21.
+A test was done in server of Mars provided by feimia, CPU: Intel i7-14700K; Game memory: 4G; OS: Ubuntu 24.04.1 LTS;
+Minecraft: 1.21 .

 ### Entities cramming